 You have come to the decision to buy a house and have started your research and have started saving for the “out of pocket costs” for buying a home.
-This of course includes your downpayment, but it also includes funds for repairs and closing costs.
+This of course includes your down payment, but it also includes funds for repairs and closing costs.

 There is a lot that goes into the buying and selling of property beyond just the sale price.
-There are applicable taxes and paperwork involved, you are also paying for the time of lawyers, notaries and other real estate professionals as well as inspectors and appraisers.
+There are applicable taxes and paperwork involved.
+You are also paying for the time of lawyers, notaries and other real estate professionals as well as inspectors and appraisers.

 The easiest place to start is by reviewing the individual items that might come up and lead to costs when closing on your new home.

 You will pay a percentage of the price of your home based on which province you live in.
 The amount will differ from province to province, and certain cities or townships (Such as Toronto) may also have their own LTTs as well.
 What this tax does is register the land title in your name.

 Property taxes, like LTT, are a percentage of your home’s price depending on your municipality and province.
 Halifax, for instance, charges 1.25 per cent per $100,000.
 Therefore, property taxes on a $500,000 home would be $6,250.
 A house valued at the same price in Barrie would have annual property taxes of $5,000 representing a one per cent property tax annually.

 On the topic of property taxes, there are also adjustment costs, which are incurred when a seller pays property taxes past the closing date.
 In the event that happens, the seller would receive a credit and you would need to pay the difference.

 Earlier in this post we talked about the cost of professionals’ time.
 Owning a home requires documentation, such as the title, insurances, and other such documentation to protect you from legal and financial problems in the future.
 Depending on the province you live in these costs can range from $500 to over $1,000.